Student riding an engineered bicycle

 Mechatronics: Discover the engineering behind autonomous cars and drones

-The foundation of mechanical engineering degree has a core curriculum of:
+The mechanical engineering curriculum covers a broad range of topics, providing a solid foundation for many different career paths.
+The foundation of mechanical engineering bachelor’s degree has a core curriculum of:

 • Thermal Fluid Science (including thermodynamics and fluid mechanics)